CodingFreeze/Harmonize/README.md

 - Choose different instruments and sound settings
 - Adjustable stroke width and color
 - Simple, intuitive interface
+- Audio permissions handler for a better user experience

 ## No Server Required!